6 Questions to Ask About How the HOA Board Manages Its Finances

 Fraud can happen, and an HOA can sue after the fact, but it can take years to recover funds.
 Two important aspects of protecting against embezzlement are regular audits by a CPA firm and fidelity insurance.

-The board should have a CPA review done regularly, particularly when there has been a change in management or accounting services.
+The board should have a regular CPA review, particularly when there has been a change in management or accounting services.
 The CPA reviews internal controls and tests if those controls are working properly.
 A CPA audit should also be able to detect suspected fraud.